 The initial public offering price of the ADSs being sold in this offering will be determined by reference to the closing price of our shares on AIM on the pricing date after taking into account prevailing market conditions and other factors, and will not be greater than 5% above the closing price, nor less than 10% below the closing price, of our shares on AIM on the pricing date, adjusting to account for the ratio of two shares per ADS.
-The closing price of our shares on AIM on January 25, 2008 was £3.90, which was equivalent to approximately \$15.45 per ADS based on the federal reserve noon buying rate of £1.00 to \$1.9802 in effect on January 25, 2008.
+The closing price of our shares on AIM on , 2008 was £ , which was equivalent to approximately \$ per ADS based on the federal reserve noon buying rate of £1.00 to \$ in effect on that date.